sandbox-quantum/Tangelo-Examples/dev_tools/generate_documentation.rst

-How to generate and update the Github-pages documentation
+How to generate and update the GitHub-pages documentation
 =========================================================

 This document is here to assist this project maintainers in updating the `documentation <https://goodchemistryco.github.io/Tangelo-Examples/>`_ of this repository.